 The Ministry of Education has a policy of providing a minimum of 12 years of education.
-This comprises 7 years in primary education (inclusive of 1 year in pre-school) and 5 years in secondary.
-In view of the importance of education in the life of an individual, the Ministry of Education is also in the process of making education compulsory for every child.
+This comprises 7 years in primary education (inclusive of 1 year in pre-school) and 5 years in secondary education.
+The next education level is based on the students’ results where they will then undergo 2 years in Sixth Forms.
+In view of the importance of education in the life of an individual, education is made compulsory for every child.

 Literacy proficiency enables the child to access a greater mass of information in this globalised world.
 School children are also exposed to ICT skills to promote creativity, independent learning and enhance higher order thinking skills.

 Formal schooling begins at the preschool level at the age of five years.
 From the age of six years onwards, students follow six years of primary education, after which they proceed to secondary level.
 All students will have a common curriculum, and at the end of Year 6, they will sit for the Primary School Assessment (PSR).

 Students who have been identified as having special educational needs require a curriculum that is modified and/or adapted according to their ability and needs based on the Individualised Education Plan (IEP) and Remedial Education Plan (REP).
 Individualised Education Plan is for students who have been identified with special educational needs, in particular, those with high support needs.
 These students will require adaptations and/or modifications in the curriculum as well as changes in learning/teaching strategies according to the nature of their special needs.
 Remedial Education Plan is mainly for students with learning difficulties especially in basic skills such as literacy and numeracy.